How to fix iCloud restore stuck issue on iPhone and iPad

 Solution 5: Erase The Device and Restore New Backup File from the First stage

-Some of the time corrupted data and iOS making the issues while restoring the Data from iCloud to iPhone.
-Sometime Pending updates for installed App changed the file system and failed to restore.
-Or Old iOS is not compatible with Backup file, I recommend Clean Restore Backup on iPhone/iPad.
-To Erase the Data and Settings, Go to the Settings app on iPhone > General > Reset > Reset All Content and Settings.
+Sometimes, corrupted data and iOS cause issues when restoring Data from iCloud to iPhone.
+Sometimes, Pending updates for an installed App change the file system and fail to restore.
+Or Old iOS is not compatible with the Backup file.
+I recommend a Clean Restore Backup on iPhone/iPad.
+To Erase the Data and Settings, Go to the Settings app on iPhone > General > Transfer or Reset iPhone > Reset > Reset All Content and Settings.

 After you’re erased completely, startup screen show restores data from iCloud, Select it and follow the onscreen instruction on iPhone/iPad.